-Data from the United States Census Bureau, https://data.census.gov/ with the growth of metropolitan Washington and Baltimore and the construction of new interstate highways, substantial suburban growth has spread west and north into the Journey landscape over the past three decades.
-In the 1990s, following the Walt Disney Company's failed attempt to build a "Disney's America" theme park near the Civil War's Manassas Battlefield a partnership of national, regional, and grassroots non-profit organizations began the Journey Through Hallowed Ground Partnership to better protect and manage the cultural resources of the area.
-This partnership was codified as an official non-profit organization in
+Data from the United States Census Bureau, https://data.census.gov/ substantial suburban growth has spread west and north into the Journey landscape over the past three decades.

-2005 and led the charge for the 2008 designation of the Journey Through Hallowed Ground National Heritage Area and 2009 designation of the Journey Through Hallowed Ground National Scenic Byway.
+In the 1990s, the Walt Disney Company failed in an attempt to build a "Disney's America" theme park near the Civil War's Manassas Battlefield.
+The successful campaign preventing this development spawned a partnership of national, regional, and grassroots non-profit organizations began the Journey Through Hallowed Ground Partnership to better protect and manage the cultural resources of the area.
+This partnership was codified as an official non-profit organization in 2005 and led the charge for the 2008 designation of the Journey Through Hallowed Ground National Heritage Area and 2009 designation of the Journey Through Hallowed Ground National Scenic Byway.

 Table 2.1 shows the change in population from 2000-2020 for all counties, fully or partially, within the boundaries of the Journey Through Hallowed Ground National Heritage Area.
 Over the past 20 years, every county has experienced some level of growth, with the majority seeing a population increase of more than 30%.
-When compared to a wider context (Figure 2.1), it is clear the population growth for the Journey Through Hallowed Ground region has far our paced that of its states.
-The establishment of the JTHGNHA has been essential for the thoughtful conservation and management of the cultural resource and landscapes of the region amid this change.
+When compared to a wider context (Figure 2.1), it is clear the population growth for the Journey Through Hallowed Ground region has far outpaced that of its states.
+The establishment of the JTHG NHA has been essential for the thoughtful conservation and management of the cultural landscapes of the region amid this change.